 And the storms that routinely pelt the coast—from summer squalls to ferocious hurricanes—are getting stronger, carrying more moisture, and unleashing more rain.

-The southeastern coast is one of the nation’s most extraordinary natural treasures, but the barrier islands, salt marshes and historic shores are undergoing rapid changes.
-In the balance is the beauty and bounty that provides respite, recreation and commerce for Southerners and visitors alike.
+The Southern coast is one of the nation’s most extraordinary natural treasures, but the barrier islands, salt marshes, and historic shores are undergoing rapid changes.
+In the balance is the beauty and bounty that provides respite, recreation, and commerce for Southerners and visitors alike.

 Explore how rising seas will impact our coast.

-So if we want to continue to live in this community to work in this community to play in this community, you’ve got to get serious about protecting wetlands just like this.
-If we continue to fill wetlands, build in floodplains, and harden beaches, we’re going to flood our way right out of a thriving, vibrant community.Andrew Wunderly, Charleston Waterkeeper
+If we want to continue to live, work, and play in these communities, we’ve got to get serious about protecting natural resources that help us address these threats.
+If we continue to fill wetlands, build in floodplains, and harden beaches, we’re going to flood our way right out of a thriving, vibrant community.Andrew Wunderley, Charleston Waterkeeper

 Protecting critical wetlands and marshes

 Many southern cities were built over filled wetlands.
-That history can’t be changed, so it’s critical to protect what wetlands remain.
-An acre of wetlands can hold 330,000 gallons of water, so when wetlands are lost, also lost is that protection.
+Since that history can’t be changed, it’s critical to protect what wetlands remain.
+An acre of wetlands can hold up to 330,000 gallons of water, so when wetlands are lost, also lost is that protection.
 And since wetlands store carbon instead of releasing it to the atmosphere as heat-trapping carbon dioxide, saving them is an important part of preventing climate change from getting worse.

 Safeguarding communities from flooding and storms

 We are working, often behind the scenes, to create policies that do just that.
-In South Carolina, we worked with key partners to help pass the Disaster Relief and Resilience Act that aims to tackle flooding and adaptation by establishing a loan and grant program for municipalities to purchase properties that routinely flood, and turn those properties into natural areas for flood storage.
+In South Carolina, we worked with key partners to help pass the Disaster Relief and Resilience Act that aims to tackle flooding and adaptation by establishing a loan and grant program for municipalities to purchase flood prone properties and turn those properties into natural areas for flood storage.
 In North Carolina, we’re working with partners to establish a new rulemaking that would require property owners to disclose a home’s flood history to prospective buyers, helping future homeowners make smart choices about relocating to areas that might flood.

 Smarter solutions for development and infrastructure

-Building in areas likely to flood is a recipe for costly catastrophes.
-Municipal planners must take into account how climate change is re-shaping the coast, and how quickly that is happening.
+Development in areas likely to flood is a recipe for costly catastrophes.
+Permitting agencies must consider how climate change is re-shaping the coast, and how quickly that is happening.

-Too often, some towns and communities try to respond to the increasing impacts of climate change, many turn to temporary and damaging tactics like building seawalls and jetties on our Southern beaches, bays, sounds and tidal creeks.
-We are working to minimize this kind of shoreline armoring.
-Often, it accelerates erosion or dramatically alters the natural way sand moves up and down the coast.
-It may build a bigger beach in one section, but neighboring areas can be stripped almost bare, damaging critical wildlife habitats.
+As communities try to respond to the increasing impacts of climate change, many turn to temporary and damaging tactics like building seawalls and jetties on our Southern beaches, bays, sounds, and tidal creeks.
+Often, this kind of shoreline armoring accelerates erosion or dramatically alters the natural way sand moves up and down the coast.
+It may build a bigger beach in one section, but neighboring areas can be stripped almost bare, endangering other properties and damaging critical wildlife habitats.
 Coastal armoring can also encourage development in areas where flooding and dangerous storm surge is likely, putting lives and property at risk.
 SELC is working to minimize use of shoreline armoring and will continue to advocate for better long-term resilience solutions.